Log Viewer

 Trace correlation

-Log entries that carry a trace ID are linked to their parent transaction.
-If your SDK is configured with tracing enabled, log entries captured during a traced request will include the trace_id automatically.
+Log entries that carry a trace_id are linked to their parent transaction.
+If tracing is enabled in your SDK, any log captured during a traced request will include the trace ID automatically.
+Click the trace link in the expanded row to jump directly to the transaction span waterfall.

 Retention

-Log entries follow the same retention policy as events, set by RETENTION_DAYS.
+Log entries follow the same retention policy as events, configured by RETENTION_DAYS.
+Older entries are pruned automatically.
+See Configuration for details.